 Remember that applying and being approved for a scope alone does not give you access to a user's data.
 Each user must also authorize your app for access to specific scopes.

 After you are approved for certain scopes on TikTok for Developers, users will be asked to authorize and confirm your access.
 This is explained further in the tutorials for Login Kit on iOS, Android, and Web.
 Users can grant or deny the requested scopes or any subset of them, and revoke the authorization at any time on their TikTok apps.

 After a user grants the requested scopes, a code will be sent to your registered callback URL.
 You can obtain an

-access_token and start invoking TikTok APIs to get that user's information or perform actions on the user's behalf.
+access_token and start invoking TikTok for Developer APIs to get that user's information or perform actions on the user's behalf.

 See Manage User Access Tokens for